henophilia/henophilia.org/content/index.md

 - [zhongyong](https://en.wikipedia.org/wiki/Doctrine_of_the_Mean) (doctrine of the mean) in Confucianism
 - [Middle Way](https://en.wikipedia.org/wiki/Middle_Way) in Buddhism
 - [zhuangzi](https://en.wikipedia.org/wiki/Zhuangzi_(book)) in Taoism

-Using non-perfectionist step-by-step approaches is crucial to henophilia, especially because it always starts at the individual, but strives to unify humanity.
-As mentioned, it's about **building bridges** between reality and flourishing.
-This means to first acknowledge how the own mind and body as well as how larger, more complex systems in the world work and then sharing privileges and knowledge to allow every individual to stimulate tiny, but intentionally compounding, participatory changes.

-Currently, some people are only engaged in one of the extremes: either working primarily on the micro-level (e.g. personal development) or primarily on the macro level (e.g. attempting to find solutions to quickly fix large-scale crises such as wars, climate change etc.).
-Both of these are absolutely honorable – but it is necessary to acknowledge that the smallest level (flourishing on the individual level) and the largest level (flourishing on a societal or ecosystem level) are always intertwined.
-We thus need to focus on establishing initially small, but compounding, sustainable, replicable **steps towards** flourishing and resolving societal dichotomies instead of attempting to change everything at once.
-It's not just about **reacting** to problems to fix them, but it's about **creating** structures to prevent the core reason of these problems in the first place.
-As mentioned, the principal motivator in this is the primordial striving towards flourishing.

-Interfaith studies, i.e. studying the same concept expressed in many different belief systems and ideologies, are highly effective in getting to the fundamental essence of different pieces of wisdom.
-After all, a core part of henophilia is to make people who seem to be "against" each other in any way (see [amity-enmity complex](https://en.wikipedia.org/wiki/Amity%E2%80%93enmity_complex)) realize that they all fundamentally just want to live "good" lives.
-And then it's about seriously considering both views of such a "good" life and thinking out of the box to not only settle with a mere compromise, but instead discover genuine synergies.
-This can be applied to an individual (e.g. integrating opposing internal forces like traumas) and subsequently to growing groups of individuals.
 ## Death
 "Death" shall refer to a state where you permanently cease to experience your Now in the way similar to how you experience it while reading this text.
 Death can never be part of the Now.
 At least so far you won't remember having ever been actually dead for good, because when you are reading this, you are alive.
 For you in your current form, it's not possible to have anything more than **near**-death experiences.
 When you are thinking about your own death, it's always a **future** scenario.
 You will also never truly know whether you are immortal.

 At the same time, life itself can be seen as **the** ultimate temporary peak experience.
 No matter how long you will live, the **incompleteness** of flourishing will always motivate you to create new synergies in the world, as long as you continue to adopt flourishing as your primordial striving.
 By definition, the fact that life is **finite** is the greatest force for creation in life overall.

 The final moral edge case to consider is what can be called the "symmetrical trolley problem".
 It's similar to the [trolley problem](https://en.wikipedia.org/wiki/Trolley_problem), but you are strapped to one track, a loved one is strapped to the other track, you can both control the lever and you can communicate for a limited time until the train arrives.
 Picture this: You are in a one-on-one situation with a person you genuinely love and who genuinely loves you.
-Both of you thus simply care about each other and thus want to realize pleasure for each other.
+Both of you care about each other deeply and thus want to realize pleasure for each other.
 But in this situation, a resource required for your survival (e.g. food) is so limited that it's only enough for one person to survive.
 So a choice must be made:

 1. Either you both act egoistically, i.e. fight for the resource or steal it from each other.
 Survival of the strongest.
 2. Or you both act passively, i.e. you do nothing, or even altruistically, i.e. both of you continuously push the food away from yourself towards the other.
 But if you do that for too long, you will both starve.